Influweb-IT/dashboard/README.md

 `xgettext --no-location -o locales/dashboard.pot Plotting.py`

+Then compile the .mo file with this command, this is the file that the html will read

+msgfmt locales/<language_code>/LC_MESSAGES/dashboard.po -o locales/<language_code>/LC_MESSAGES/dashboard.mo

 After doing this you need to merge the newly generate .pot file with the existing translations

 `msgmerge -U locales/<language_code>/LC_MESSAGES/dashboard.po locales/dashboard.pot`